Mstereme/dualboot-bluetooth-sync/README.md

 * Surgical Injection: It converts MAC addresses to the Linux format, navigates to the BlueZ folders (/var/lib/bluetooth), and updates the info files with the correct keys.
 If a device doesn't exist on Linux yet, it offers to create the directory structure from scratch for you.

-* Super Portable: It was custom-designed with Steam Deck (SteamOS) paths in mind, but features a smart dependency and package manager detector.
+* Portability: It was custom-designed with Steam Deck (SteamOS) paths in mind, but features a smart dependency and package manager detector.
 This means it will automatically try to install chntpw if you run it on Ubuntu, Fedora, Arch, openSUSE, etc.

 ---